GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/6-exercise-export-import-module-components.md

 ## Running modules from a web page

-To run a modules from a web page, remember to set the `type` option to `"module"`:
+To run a module from a web page, remember to set the `type` option to `"module"`:

 `<script type="module" src=".\Main.js"></script>`